Ademking/birthdaybot/README.md

  # :birthday::speech_balloon: BirthdayBOT
 ## (Messenger Auto Send Birthday Wishes)

-This BOT will allow you to Send Automatic Birthday Wishes For Your Facebook Friends Every Single Day
+This BOT will allow you to send automatic birthday wishes for your facebook friends every single day
 ### By AdemKouki : https://about.me/AdemKouki
 Requirements :

- * VPS (OR your local machine)
+ * VPS (or your local machine)
- * Python (version 3.5.0 or higher)
+ * Python (3.5.0 or higher)
  * Facebook Account (for sure 😜)
  * LAMP server (or anything similar)